-With its new programme ‘beneFiTIng’, the FiTI seeks to contribute to this new, in particular by pursuing the following objectives:
+With its new programme ‘beneFiTIng’, the FiTI seeks to:

-- Identify real-world examples where the publication of government information on fisheries management – as determined by the FiTI Standard – led to improved government performance (e.g. enhanced revenue collection, reduced spending)
+- Identify real-world examples where the publication of government information on fisheries management – as determined by the FiTI Standard – led to improved government performance (e.g. enhanced revenue collection, reduced spending); and

-- Analyse market-based mechanisms, i.e. seafood certifications, seafood production (wild catch) policies, and relevant trade agreements regarding the existence and potential for incentivising the proactive publication of fisheries management information by governments
+- Analyse market-based mechanisms, i.e. seafood certifications, seafood production (wild catch) policies, and relevant trade agreements regarding mechanisms for incentivising the proactive publication of fisheries management information by governments.